jamalhussainshah/Network-Penetration-Testing/flanscan +Nmap script/Readme.md

-## All procedure of installation of flanscan is shown in snapshot during installation and also given one case study in order find vulnerability.
+## All procedure of installation of flanscan is shown in snapshot  and also given one case study in order find vulnerability.

 Flan Scan is a lightweight network vulnerability scanner.
 With Flan Scan you can easily find open ports on your network, identify services and their version, and get a list of relevant CVEs affecting your network.